Helen AtkinsPartnerDDI: + 64 9 304 0421

 Mobile: +64 275 720 883

-Since moving into private practice in 2008, Vicki has advised a range of corporate, local authority and public sector organisations in the areas of environmental, local government, resource management, public works, leasing and Maori law issues.
+While at Atkins Holm Majurey Vicki has provided legal advice and services to a broad range of corporate, local authority and public sector organisations in the areas of environmental, local government, resource management, public works, contracts, leasing, and Maori law issues.
+In particular, this work has included:

 Rowan AshtonSolicitorDDI: +64 9 304 0425